Cronista/xkcdToMail/README.md

     dotenv

 dotenv is used to secure credentials.
-To make the code work, you'd need to create a db.env in the repo. and write the values of the placeholders found in the code (email, email2 and password) as follows:
+To make the code work, you'd need to create a db.env in the repo. and write in the values of the placeholders found in the code (email, email2 and password) as follows:

     PASSWORD = 'GmailPassword'